Blueibear/privacy-lockdown/README.md

 # Privacy Lockdown iOS Shortcut 🛡️

-A rapid-response iOS Shortcut for emergencies where your privacy or safety may be at risk — especially during detainment or abuse of authority.
-Created for activists, journalists, and anyone needing immediate digital lockdown.
+Main shortcut in the iOS Lockdown system — built to secure your iPhone instantly during emergencies or confrontations.

+Use this when you need to lock down your device fast, alert trusted contacts, and begin passive audio recording — all with minimal interaction.

 ---

-## ⚡ What It Does
+✅ What It Does:

-* **Locks Down Your iPhone Instantly:**

-  * Turns on Airplane Mode (kills radios)
+Turns Airplane Mode and Do Not Disturb ON

+Turns Cellular, Wi-Fi, and Bluetooth OFF

+Enables Low Power Mode and Silent Mode

-  * Sets screen brightness to 0
+Reduces screen brightness and volume to 0

-  * Enables Do Not Disturb
-  * **Resets Face ID**, requiring your PIN to unlock
-* **Notifies Trusted Contacts:**
+Resets Face ID to require passcode only

-  * Sends your current location + preset message
+Sends an automated text message with your location to a chosen contact
-* **Starts Audio Recording:**

-  * Records ambient sound until stopped, storing it locally
+Starts continuous audio recording (saved locally)

 ---